practice-golang/webhook-basket/README.md

 ## Limit

 * 1 process per 1 target web-server
-    * When target ftp/sftp servers are more than 1, run several `webhook-basket` with each of `ini` files
+    * If target ftp/sftp servers are more than 1, several `webhook-basket` should be run with each of `ini` files
-    * Listening port of each `ini` files must be set different number
+    * Listening port in each `ini` files have to be set different number
     * Example usage
         * Linux
         ```sh